NCIP/ctms-commons/README.md

 caAERS is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.

-You will find more details about caAERS in the following links:
+You will find more details about ctms-commons in the following links:

 * [NCI OSDI Home](https://github.com/NCIP)
 * [Documentation](https://github.com/NCIP/ctms-commons/tree/master/docs)